comitanigiacomo/cyberSecurity/underTheWire/century.md

 ----                -------------         ------ ----
 -a----        8/30/2018   3:29 AM            693 443
 ```
-So the name of the file is `443`

-After that, searching online i found that the command `Invoke-RestMethod` is the cmdlet that performs the wget like function within PowerShell.
-Now i have the password for level 3:
+The file name is `443`.
+After some online research, I found that the command `Invoke-RestMethod` is the cmdlet that performs the `wget`-like function within PowerShell.
+Now, I have the password for Level 3:

     invoke-webrequest443